npruehs/ue4-rts/Documents/Manual/Scripting.md

 Feel free to explore the plugin yourself by looking at what other functions and events each component provides, and open an issue if you're missing something.

+Also note that much gameplay of the plugin relies on [Gameplay Tags](https://docs.unrealengine.com/en-US/Gameplay/Tags/index.html) as defined by `Content\Data\DT_RTSGameplayTags.uasset`.
+This enables you to create unique gameplay and abilities by applying/removing these tags to/from the `URTSGameplayTagsComponent` of your actors.

 ### RTSBountyComponent
 #### Events